eclipse-ibeji/ibeji/README.md

 ## <a name="running-in-a-container">Running in a Container</a>

-To run the In-Vehicle Digital Twin Service in a container, please refer to [Ibeji Containerization](./container/README.md).
+Please refer to [Ibeji Containers](./container/README.md#ibeji-containers) for information on how build and run the In-Vehicle Digital Twin Service or the Sample Applications in a container.

-To run the samples in a container, please refer to [Samples Containerization](./samples/container/README.md).

 ## <a name="trademarks">Trademarks</a>